How to Select Accessibility Tools to Automatically Start At or After Sign-in on Windows 11

 - Keep your settings up to date if needs change over time.

-Making these changes helps create a computer environment that works well for everyone.
+These modifications help create a computer environment that functions well for every user.

 For more about Windows accessibility features, visit Microsoft Accessibility Features.